19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Resting.md

 ## Full Rest
 A full rest is a full day (6 [Watches](Watches.md)) spent primarily resting.
 A full rest confers all the benefits of a long rest.
 Additionally a full rest confers the following benefits.
 - Restore 1 [Health Point](../Player%20Characters/Derived%20Statistics/Health%20Points.md).
-- Restore any temporary ability damage (not [Scars](../Player%20Characters/Derived%20Statistics/Scars.md)).
+- Restore any temporary ability damage.

 Additionally, some [Conditions](../Conditions/!Conditions.md) are healed / removed after a full rest, but not a long rest.